 Myth 4: Parents aren’t qualified to teach

 Parents in many ways are the first teacher of the child.
-Parents are the most qualified people to teach their children because the trust and support that a teacher needs is already established in case of parents.
+Parents are the most qualified people to teach their children because the trust and support that a teacher needs is already established in the case of parents.

 Also, because of various digital education platforms like International Schooling, parents do not have to really school their children.
 The online schooling designs curriculum and classes for the kids.
 Parents today have resources and tools readily available to make education and schooling an easy process for themselves and their kids.

-Because a lot of discussion goes on around the homeschooling ideas and techniques in the United States, most people tend to believe that the option of homeschooling is available only in the United States.
+Because a lot of discussion goes on around the homeschooling ideas and techniques in the United States, most people tend to believe the myths that the option of homeschooling is available only in the United States.

 In Europe, virtually every country, except Germany, allows homeschooling with the United Kingdom and France very popular for homeschoolers.
 Homeschooling has also been growing in the Middle East, Africa.
 In fact, homeschooling has exploded in several other countries, including India, Brazil, Singapore and China.

 Well, now you know that most things you heard were probably absolutely false.
-Homeschooling is great, if done well.
-Yes of course it can go wrong if not taken care of, but with a combination of hard work, cooperation, and support from other homeschooling families, children and parents alike can gain immensely from this flexible mode of education.
+Homeschooling is great if done well.
+Yes, of course, it can go wrong if not taken care of, but with a combination of hard work, cooperation, and support from other homeschooling families, children and parents alike can gain immensely from this flexible mode of education.